LHNCBC/lforms/form_definition.md

     * obrItems - an array defining fields above the form (see [obrHeader](#obrHeader)).
 If you omit templateOptions, a default will be provided which will have the fields "Date Done", "Time Done", "Where Done", and "Comment".
-If you wish to specify your own definitions, each element in the array should be a hash with the following keys:
+If you wish to specify your own definitions, a complete array should be provided where each element in the array should be a hash with the following keys:
         * question - the field label
         * dataType - the kind of field.
 This can be DT for a date field with a